SuHui03/guanchengWan.github.io/_pages/about.md

 - *2024.05:* I serve as a reviewer for NeurIPS'24.

-- *2024.05:* ✨✨✨ Our survey about Graph Neural Networks in Epidemic Modeling is accepted.
+- *2024.05:* ✨✨✨ Our survey about Graph Neural Networks in Epidemic Modeling is accepted by <strong>KDD 2024</strong>.
 See you in Barcelona!

 - *2024.05:* ✨✨✨ Very happy that my paper was accepted by <strong>ICML 2024 </strong>.
 See you in Austria!